 The trial will involve testing Culturally-adapted Family Intervention (CaFI) (Edge et al., 2018), which comprises 10x1 hour sessions delivered within a 26-week 'therapy window' by therapists trained in CaFI therapy delivery.
+The 26-week window for CaFI therapy to be delivered will commence when the family unit are randomised.
 Deriving from the Barrowclough and Tarrier (1992) Family Intervention (FI) model and incorporating findings from our study to culturally-adapt an extant approach to FI (Edge et al., 2018), CaFI consists of five components: Engagement and Assessment; Shared Learning; Communication; Stress Management, Coping and Problem-Solving; and Maintaining Gains.
 A CaFI therapy session is considered to have been attended/completed if lasting over 30 minutes.
 Additional therapy slots will be offered where booked sessions were not attended/completed.
 If FM/nFSMs drop out of the study, they can be replaced in the intervention arm to allow continuation with the therapy.
 Outcome data will be sought from the original FM/nFSM only.